South American World Cup qualifying tips

-The South American World Cup qualifying campaign is nearing it's end.
-Our experts give their tips on the latest round of fixtrues.
+The South American World Cup qualifying campaign is nearing its end.
+Our experts give their tips on the latest round of fixtures.

 2pts Both Teams to Score 'No' in Paraguay v Uruguay at 31/40 (BetVictor)